pinapelz/pinapelz.github.io/src/content/blog/patchwork-posts/patchwork-archive-2.md

 #### Thumbnails
 Thumbnails were handled slightly differently when downloading from YouTube.
 For those unaware you can access all the versions of thumbnails for a particular video by going to `https://img.youtube.com/vi/{VIDEO_ID}/{RESOLUTION}` (so long as the video is public).

-So downloading thumbnails was just a matter of swapping the video ID and requesting the max resolution thumbnail (`maxresdefault.jpg`).
+Downloading thumbnails was just a matter of swapping the video ID and requesting the max resolution thumbnail (`maxresdefault.jpg`).
 I kept `mqdefault.jpg` as a potential backup in case the video does not have a high quality thumbnail available.

 #### A trick of sorts
 Now obviously because the data dump from Ragtag is slowly growing out of date, there will come a time when perhaps a video isn't already downloaded, isn't available on YouTube, but perhaps is on Ragtag.
 We no longer have the direct link to the video in a nice CSV format anymore, so how do we download it?